Internet2/class-fall23-IaC-Repository-RCIR/cicd/github/aws/terraform/README.md

 ## Description
 A collection of terraform scripts a user can use to build the required infrastructure to set up a oidc connection from github to aws ecr
+___

 ## Environment Variables
+This list of required and optional variables used by terraform

 | Variable                           | Required | Default                                   | Description                                                                                      |
 |------------------------------------|----------|-------------------------------------------|--------------------------------------------------------------------------------------------------|
 | AWS_PROFILE                        | true     | default                                   | The profile set to the terraform role configuration                                              |